LuMarans30/AstralSafeServer/README.md

 # usage:

-You can send a POST HTTP request to the following endpoints of http://localhost:8080
+You can send a POST HTTP request to the following endpoints of http://localhost:8080 with the params: {"plaintext": ""} or {"ciphertext": ""}.

 <br />